 You read that right.
-Being in debt costs you money in the form of interest and extra taxes.
+Being in debt actually costs you more money in the form of interest and extra taxes.

-You pay extra to be in debt; debt = missed opportunities to save money
+You pay extra to be in debt.
+That's missed opportunity to save money.

 If you carry over a balance on your credit card each month, you’ll pay interest on that balance.